Qualtrics International (NYSE:XM) Issues Quarterly Earnings Results

-Qualtrics International (NYSE:XM) announced its quarterly earnings data on Monday.
-The company reported ($0.02) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.04) by $0.02, Briefing.com reports.
-The company had revenue of $213.57 million for the quarter, compared to analyst estimates of $213.50 million.
-Qualtrics International’s revenue was up 23.6% on a year-over-year basis.
-During the same period in the prior year, the business earned ($0.05) earnings per share.
+Qualtrics International (NYSE:XM) posted its quarterly earnings results on Monday.
+The company reported ($0.02) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.04) by $0.02, Briefing.com reports.
+The business had revenue of $213.57 million during the quarter, compared to analyst estimates of $213.50 million.
+The company’s quarterly revenue was up 23.6% compared to the same quarter last year.
+During the same quarter last year, the firm posted ($0.05) EPS.

-Several research analysts have recently commented on XM shares.
-Morgan Stanley started coverage on shares of Qualtrics International in a report on Monday, March 1st.
-They issued an “equal weight” rating and a $44.00 price target for the company.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of Qualtrics International from $56.00 to $41.00 and set a “buy” rating for the company in a report on Thursday.
-Evercore ISI started coverage on shares of Qualtrics International in a report on Tuesday, February 23rd.
-They issued an “in-line” rating and a $48.00 price target for the company.
+Several research analysts have issued reports on XM shares.
+Citigroup decreased their price target on shares of Qualtrics International from $61.00 to $55.00 in a research report on Wednesday.
+Truist assumed coverage on shares of Qualtrics International in a research report on Tuesday, February 23rd.
+They issued a “buy” rating and a $60.00 price target on the stock.
+Evercore ISI assumed coverage on shares of Qualtrics International in a research note on Tuesday, February 23rd.
+They issued an “in-line” rating and a $48.00 price objective for the company.
 They noted that the move was a valuation call.
-JPMorgan Chase & Co. started coverage on shares of Qualtrics International in a report on Monday, March 1st.
-They issued an “overweight” rating and a $55.00 price target for the company.
-Finally, Barclays started coverage on shares of Qualtrics International in a report on Monday, March 1st.
-They issued an “equal weight” rating and a $45.00 price target for the company.
-Eight research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-Qualtrics International presently has a consensus rating of “Buy” and an average price target of $50.65.
+JPMorgan Chase & Co. assumed coverage on shares of Qualtrics International in a research note on Monday, March 1st.
+They issued an “overweight” rating and a $55.00 price objective for the company.
+Finally, Morgan Stanley assumed coverage on shares of Qualtrics International in a research note on Monday, March 1st.
+They issued an “equal weight” rating and a $44.00 price objective for the company.
+Eight investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Qualtrics International has a consensus rating of “Buy” and a consensus price target of $51.53.

 Qualtrics International Inc provides an experience management platform for organizations to design, manage, and improve customer, employee, product, and brand experiences of businesses.
 The company offers Qualtrics XM Platform, a system of action that allows organizations to design new breakthrough experiences; a continuously improve broken experiences through identifying issues, addressing the root cause, and then overhauling processes before they manifest as lower trending satisfaction scores.